jspears/nojector/Readme.md

 app.use(require('body-parser').json());

-//Simple inline nojection resolution....
+//Simple inline nojection resolution.
 If you want complete control, but
-//would like some parameter injection.

-app.get('/', resolve(function getFunction(req, res, next, query$name) {
+//would like some parameter injection. app.get('/', resolve(function getFunction(req, res, next, query$name) {

     console.log(query$name);
     next();
 }));

-app.use('/rest', middleware(nojector, model));
+//will resolve any url under /rest to the corresponding path in model. app.use('/rest', middleware(nojector, model));

 ...